jrblom2/Franka-Emika-Admittance-Control/README.md

 ### Packages

-`data_bridge`: contains the admittance controller as well as some other examples for controlling the Franka.
+`controllers`: contains the admittance controller as well as some other examples for controlling the Franka.
 Publishes to `/robot_data`

 `data_analysis`: contains several different nodes that listen to `/robot_data` and plot data live.
 Launch file runs all of them.